agsb/jelly/README.md

   - a noop, to do nothing, and move forward (or backward) code tape one step;

-  - a eof, to end of code and halt;
+  - a eof, to end of code and halt, as a complete Turing Machine;

 ### Jelly ideas